Tuvalu: Environmental pressures

 The eastern shoreline of Funafuti Lagoon on Fongafale was modified during World War II when the airfield (now Funafuti International Airport) was constructed.
 The coral base of the atoll was used as fill to create the runway.
 The resulting borrow pits impacted the fresh-water aquifer.
 In the low-lying areas of Funafuti, the sea water can be seen bubbling up through the porous coral rock to form pools with each high tide.
 In 2014, the Tuvalu Borrow Pits Remediation (BPR) project was approved so that 10 borrow pits would be filled with sand from the lagoon, leaving Tafua Pond, which is a natural pond.
 The New Zealand Government funded the BPR project.
 The project was carried out in 2015, with 365,000 sqm of sand being dredged from the lagoon to fill the holes and improve living conditions on the island.
 This project increased the usable land space on Fongafale by eight per cent.

 During World War II, several piers were also constructed on Fongafale in the Funafuti Lagoon; beach areas were filled and deep-water access channels were excavated.
-These alterations to the reef and shoreline resulted in changes to wave patterns, with less sand accumulating to form the beaches, compared to former times; the shoreline is now exposed to wave action.
-Several attempts to stabilise the shoreline have not achieved the desired effect.
+These alterations to the reef and shoreline resulted in changes to wave patterns, with less sand accumulating to form the beaches, compared to former times.
+Attempts to stabilise the shoreline did not achieve the desired effect.
+In December 2022, work on the Funafuti reclamation project commenced, which is part of the Tuvalu Coastal Adaptation Project.
+Sand was dredged from the lagoon to construct a platform on Fongafale islet that is 780 m meters long and 100 m meters wide, giving a total area of approximately 7.8 ha.
+(19.27 acres), which is designed to remain above sea level rise and the reach of storm waves beyond the year 2100.
+The platform starts from the northern boundary of the Queen Elizabeth Park (QEP) reclamation area and extends to the northern Tausoa Beach Groyne and the Catalina Ramp Harbour.